impravin5/Sales-Data-Analysis-by-using-Power-BI/README.md

 This project involves the creation of a **Sales Data Analysis Dashboard** using **Power BI** to visualize key sales metrics and insights for data-driven decision-making.
 The dashboard includes various visualizations such as bar charts, pie charts, donut charts, and line charts to display sales performance and trends.

 ## Key Metrics and Insights:
-1.**Total Profit**: The total profit generated across all sales channels.
+1. **Total Profit**: The total profit generated across all sales channels.

-2.**Total Revenue**: Revenue segmented by various dimensions like channels, customers, and products.
+2. **Total Revenue**: Revenue segmented by various dimensions like channels, customers, and products.

-3.**Total Order Quantity**: Total quantity of orders processed over different time periods.
+3. **Total Order Quantity**: Total quantity of orders processed over different time periods.

-4.**Total Unit Cost**: The total cost of units sold, segmented by different sales channels (e.g., Wholesale, Distributor, Export).
+4. **Total Unit Cost**: The total cost of units sold, segmented by different sales channels (e.g., Wholesale, Distributor, Export).

-5.**Top 5 Customers by Order Quantity**: Identifying the top 5 customers contributing the most to order volume.
+5. **Top 5 Customers by Order Quantity**: Identifying the top 5 customers contributing the most to order volume.

-6.**Total Revenue by Products**: Shows revenue contribution by different product categories.
+6. **Total Revenue by Products**: Shows revenue contribution by different product categories.

-7.**Order Quantity by Month and Year**: Visualization of order volume over months for multiple years (2017, 2018, 2019).
+7. **Order Quantity by Month and Year**: Visualization of order volume over months for multiple years (2017, 2018, 2019).

-8.**Unit Costs by Currency**: Unit cost breakdown by currency (AUD, EUR, GBP, etc.).
+8. **Unit Costs by Currency**: Unit cost breakdown by currency (AUD, EUR, GBP, etc.).

 ## Skills & Technologies Used: